slashtechno/gobackup-github/README.md

 ### Setup
 1. Create a Github personal access token with the following scopes:  `read:user, repo`
-2. Either download a binary for your system from releases, or build the program yourself with `go build` (`go run` can also work)
+2. Either download a binary for your system from releases, or build the program yourself with `go build`
 3. Create a `.env` file
 4. Add `GITHUB_TOKEN = TOKEN` to `.env` (replace TOKEN with your token)
 5. Run the binary in the same download as your `.env` file